 In milder cases, as well as in children over the age of 14 years old, 1 to 2 tablets initially, followed if necessary by 1 tablet at 8 hourly intervals, is usually enough.

-For migraine headache the usual dose is 2 tablets at the first sign of a migraine attack.
-If the pain is not relieved within 2 hours, a further 2 tablet may be taken.
-After that dose, you must wait at least 4 hours before taking anymore IMFLAC.
+For migraine headache, the usual dose is 2 tablets at the first sign of a migraine attack.
+If the pain is not relieved within 2 hours, a further 2 tablets may be taken.
+After that dose, you must wait at least 4 hours before taking any more IMFLAC.

 How to take IMFLAC